Marceliano Santa María Sedano: Life

 His parents were opposed to his artistic vocation, however he always had the support of his uncle, who encouraged him to paint religious matters.
 Together with his uncle, he moved to Madrid, in 1885, with the intention of attending the classes of the Circle of Fine Arts and San Fernando Academy of Fine Arts.
-Similarly, he frequently visited the studio of the painter Manuel Domínguez Sánchez, were he concurred with other young painters such as Fernando Álvarez de Sotomayor and Eduardo Chicharro Agüera.
+Similarly, he frequently visited the studio of the painter Manuel Domínguez Sánchez, where he concurred with other young painters such as Fernando Álvarez de Sotomayor and Eduardo Chicharro Agüera.
 Also in 1885, thanks to a landscape canvas, he won the Second Prize at the Exhibition of Fine Arts in Burgos.

 He studied in Rome between 1891 and 1895 to perfect his technical knowledge, although he visited Spain frequently.
-He was sponsored by the Diputación de Burgos and during his stay in Italy he painted one of his most famous works: El Triunfo de la Santa Cruz, which was exhibited at the International Exhibition of Madrid and at the Universal Exhibition of Chicago (1893), where he won the unique award medal This canvas represents the famous battle of Las Navas de Tolosa and is currently displayed in the Marceliano Santa María de Burgos Museum.
+He was sponsored by the Diputación de Burgos and during his stay in Italy he painted one of his most famous works: El Triunfo de la Santa Cruz, which was exhibited at the International Exhibition of Madrid and at the Universal Exhibition of Chicago (1893), where he won the unique award medal This canvas represents the famous battle of Las Navas de Tolosa and is currently displayed in the Marceliano Santa María Museum in Burgos.
 After this success he continued exhibiting his works in the main cities of Spain.